Shergar: Possible identification of the criminals

 Police and intelligence sources considered the IRA as the most likely suspects behind the theft.
 During the 1980s, the Irish republican movement followed the Armalite and ballot box strategy, in which electoral success was chased by Sinn Féin, while an armed struggle was continued by the IRA.
 The strategy was expensive, requiring payment for arms and explosives for the IRA, and for political activity, advertising and salaries for Sinn Féin.
 The annual budget for the movement was estimated at between £2 million and £5 million, and it was always under financial pressure.

 In October 1981 the IRA Army Council—the leadership group of the organisation—approved the kidnapping of Ben Dunne, then head of the chain of Dunnes Stores.
 Dunne was released unharmed after a week; both the Dunne family and the Gardaí deny a ransom of £300,000 was paid.
 According to intelligence subsequently received by the intelligence sources, after the success of the operation, it was decided to undertake another ransom—through kidnapping or theft—this time of Shergar.

 In 1999 Sean O'Callaghan, a former member of the IRA who had been working within the organisation as a supergrass for the Gardaí since 1980, published his autobiography.
 In it, he states that the plot to steal and ransom Shergar was devised by Kevin Mallon, a leading IRA member who sat on the Army Council; Mallon came up with the idea while serving time in Portlaoise Prison.
 Mallon was put in charge of a Special Operations unit with orders to raise several million pounds, and several IRA men were taken from under O'Callaghan's control in IRA Southern Command and put into Mallon's unit.
 These included the IRA members Gerry Fitzgerald, Paul Stewart, Rab Butler and Nicky Kehoe.

 Two weeks after Shergar's kidnap, Gerry Fitzgerald told O'Callaghan that he had been involved in the theft, and that Shergar had been killed early on in the process after the horse panicked and no-one present could cope with him.
-In the process the horse damaged its left leg and the decision was made to kill it.
+In the process the horse injured its left leg and the decision was made to kill it.
 In his 1999 autobiography O'Callaghan states that Shergar "was killed within days" of the theft; in an interview for RTÉ, the Irish broadcaster, in 2004, he stated that Gerry Fitzgerald "strongly suggested that Shergar had been killed within hours of his kidnap".
 The IRA then kept up a deception that the horse was still alive and in their care.